cpinnix/commanderpowerlevel/README.md

 The Commander Level is a rough indicator of whole deck synergy power potential.
 To avoid having a complicated technical system to analyze the power of synergies within a given commander deck, the deck's commander is used as a proxy for a deck's power potential through card interactions.

-The Commander Level is a number between 0 and 1000.
-1000 being a mythical god commander that can never be beat; it'd probably have an eminence ability that says you win the game at the beginning of your first upkeep or something.
+The Commander Level is a number between 0 and 10.
+10 being a mythical god commander that can never be beat; it'd probably have an eminence ability that says you win the game at the beginning of your first upkeep or something.

 #### Guidelines

 ##### 9

-Commanders leveld in the nines should be top tier within the format.
+Commanders in the nines should be top tier within the format.
 These commanders should:

 - Be among the top tier in competitive commander rankings.
 - Usually facilitate interactions that can win the game before turn 4.